SecKit/Breezer/README.md

 Breezers are the part cooling ducts for SecKit printers.

-Breezer14: for NEMA14 E stepper
+- Breezer14 is for NEMA14 round E stepper
-Breezer17: for NEMA17 E stepper
+- Breezer17 is for NEMA17 E stepper